devonorourke/tidybug/docs/database_construction.md

 done
 ```

-These clustered `.fasta` records serve as inputs for subsequent analyses in the `database_analyses.R` script.
+These clustered `.fasta` records serve as inputs for subsequent analyses described in the `database_analyses.md` document.

 ## Formatting data for QIIME import
 Two files are required for importing into QIIME2 to perform classification: (1) a taxonomy file, and (2) a fasta file.
 The taxonomy file uses the same 2 column format as the `outmap.txt` file, except we're only going to retain the records present in the dereplicated dataset.
 The `boldCOI.derep.fasta` file contains the correct format for import.